intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 KVM_RUN_X86_BUS_LOCK in vcpu-run->flags, and conditionally sets the exit_reason
 to KVM_EXIT_X86_BUS_LOCK.

 Note!
+KVM_CAP_X86_BUS_LOCK_EXIT on AMD CPUs with the Bus Lock Threshold is close enough  to INTEL's Bus Lock Detection VM-Exit to allow using KVM_CAP_X86_BUS_LOCK_EXIT for AMD CPUs.

+The biggest difference between the two features is that Threshold (AMD CPUs) is fault-like i.e. the bus lock exit to user space occurs with RIP pointing at the offending instruction, whereas Detection (Intel CPUs) is trap-like i.e. the bus lock exit to user space occurs with RIP pointing at the instruction right after the guilty one.

+The bus lock threshold on AMD CPUs provides a per-VMCB counter which is decremented every time a bus lock occurs, and a VM-Exit is triggered if and only if the bus lock counter is '0'.

+To provide Detection-like semantics for AMD CPUs, the bus lock counter has been initialized to '0', i.e. exit on every bus lock, and when re-executing the guilty instruction, the bus lock counter has been set to '1' to effectively step past the instruction.

+Note!
 Detected bus locks may be coincident with other exits to userspace, i.e.
 KVM_RUN_X86_BUS_LOCK should be checked regardless of the primary exit reason if userspace wants to take action on all detected bus locks.